SimeonRumy/constraints/README.md

 ## About The Project

-This DSL aims to make writing and reading constraints more intuative by making intent clear and removing boilerplate code.
+This DSL aims to make writing and reading constraints more intuitive by making intent clear and removing boilerplate code.
 Result builders are used to make constraint batching and activation easier and more efficient.

 A single constraint can be defined like so: